6 People Now Charged In Over $1 Billion Cocaine Bust At Philadelphia Port, Source Says

-Federal authorities plan on having a press conference Friday.
+Federal authorities are having a press conference on Friday morning.

 Federal court records obtained by CBS3 have identified two of the six people in custody: Ivan Durasevic and Fonofaavae Tiasaga.
 Further information about the pair was not released.